2020 Wisconsin Lakes Stewardship Awards

 NOMINATIONS FOR THE 2020 WISCONSIN LAKE STEWARDSHIP AWARDS WILL BE ACCEPTED THROUGH DECEMBER 23, 2019

 Nominating a person or group for an award

 Please complete all of the following steps before the December 23, 2019 deadline so that your nomination will be considered.
 All materials must be assembled and submitted by December 23.
 The person making the nomination may seek help from the nominee in providing information for this award.
 Stewardship Award nomination forms are available at www.wisconsinlakes.org

 - Choose a category.
 Choose one of the five categories (described above) that fits most closely.
 The Stewardship Awards Selection Committee may elect to move a nominee from one category to another.

 - Complete the nomination form.
-Please fill in all the information requested on the nomination form using word processing software (such as Microsoft Word) and send it electronically if possible, rather than mailing paper copies.
+Please fill in all the information requested on the nomination form.

 - Gather at least 2 letters of support explaining why the nominee is deserving of the Wisconsin Lake Stewardship Award.
 The nominator must submit at least 2 letters of support from individuals or groups with knowledge of the nominee’s efforts and, better yet, experience working with the person or group who has been nominated.
 No more than 5 letters of support will be accepted.
 Please keep all letters of support to no more than 2 pages.
 More letters of support will not translate into a higher ranking of the candidate— the Awards Committee seeks quality over quantity.
 Please provide these letters electronically if possible, rather than mailing paper copies.